The best movies on Disney Plus this month

 Disney Plus is gathering all your favourite franchises in one place.
 Here are the best movies you can stream in 2020.

 Disney owns everything, from Star Wars to Marvel to The Simpsons to pretty much your entire childhood.
-On November 19, when Disney+ launched in Australia, the House of the Mouse it began claiming your streaming dollars as well.
+On November 19, when Disney Plus launched in Australia, the House of the Mouse it began claiming your streaming dollars as well.

 Remember the Titans

 Most of the movies on this list so far are good for a goof.
 Comfort viewing.
 But 2000’s Remember the Titans is a family movie with something to say.
 This true story stars Denzel Washington as Coach Boone, a high-school football coach up against extreme racial prejudice in the early 70s Virginia.

 It’s a real tearjerker but its star-studded cast (most before they were stars) and banging soundtrack (Creedence, Cat Stevens, The Temptations) make it more feelgood than not.

 Although it received generally positive reviews upon release in 1991, The Rocketeer has undergone something of a critical re-evaluation of late.
 Possibly because it’s an early superhero film owned by Disney; possibly because it’s newly satisfying to see Nazis get punched in the face in 2019.

 The Rocketeer, like Indiana Jones before it, takes its inspiration from the rollicking Saturday morning serials of yore.
 We can’t pretend it’s anywhere near as good as Indy, but it does have a really cool jetpack and you probably haven’t seen it for 25 years.

 Pirates of the Caribbean: Curse of the Black Pearl

 In the surprisingly crowded based-on-a-Disneyland attraction genre, the first Pirates of the Caribbean movie leaves the competition in its wake.
 Sorry Tomorrowland and The Haunted Mansion, it’s true.